rett-europe/patient-registry/10-UserManagement.md

 # 10. User Management

-This section outlines the user management process, which is integrated with the Microsoft ecosystem to ensure secure and centralized control of access to the system.
+This section outlines the internal user management process, which is integrated with the Microsoft ecosystem to ensure secure and centralized control of access to the system.

 ---